Creating a blog using Nuxt and Nuxt Content - with TailwindCSS

 Adding Previous and Next Article functionality

 We're going to be adding a previous and next article functionality to our blog to navigate to other posts on our sites.
+So, let's create about three duplicates of our content/articles/first-blog-post.md

 file so we can have more posts to navigate to.